 Along our journey with therapy dogs, I also researched dogs and their suitability for service work.
 I searched for service dog trainers to speak with and quickly realized that service dogs are 1) expensive! and 2) you may be waiting 2 years to get one that is fully trained!
 So, my next thought was, “What can I do to help with this situation?"
 There are so many people that need service dogs that aren't getting them.
 Again, I went back to comb through research regarding rescuing dogs from shelters versus breeding dogs specifically for service work.
 I found that only a small number of rescue dogs meet all of the necessary requirements (health, training, temperament, etc.) and have a lower graduation rate and longevity for the work than the purpose-bred dogs (see AKC’s article called “Why train purpose-bred service dogs instead of rescue dogs?” for more information).
 Additionally, there are a number of things that a breeder can do to increase the odds of puppies being able to tolerate the stress and intensity of service dog training.
 These techniques fascinated me!
 I felt that Hope was a truly great example of the breed, and with her intelligence, drive, and focus on people I knew that her offspring could potentially make wonderful service dogs.
 And so it began.
 I studied and studied for another 2 years to find out what I needed to do as a breeder to produce puppies with the best chance of being able to truly help people that need them.
 I also found a wonderful breeder/mentor along the way to help me.
 In our program, we utilize the complete Superstar Dog Program, including Biosensor (early neurological stimulation), noise habituation (noise CD’s), countless socialization experiences with people and animals, and early retrieval work.
 We also utilize Puppy Culture, ESI (early scent introduction) and training the basic commands; all of this starts as early as when the puppies are 3 days old.
 Our goal is to maximize intelligence, trainability, and adaptation to stress so that our dogs can lead long working lives, or long lives simply with their families.
 Our entire family is involved in the process, and we keep our operation small so that we can be totally hands-on with the puppies every day.
 We would love to help you out with one of our beautiful babies (and no, you don’t have to need a service dog to be matched with one of our puppies)!

-PUPPIES COMING Spring 2023 FROM SCARLETT AND Ozark (Arkgold golden retrievers)!!
-Breeding of Canine Good Citizen titled "Healing Hearts Devoted One" aka Scarlett to CCA, CA, DN "Arkgold Ozark Mountain Shindig in the Holler" aka Ozark- full OFA health clearances, genetic testing clear, and a wonderful disposition for therapy work!
+PUPPIES expected late October 2023!!
+Breeding of AKC Canine Good Citizen titled "Healing Hearts Devoted One" aka Scarlett to AKC titled CCA, CA, DN "Arkgold Ozark Mountain Shindig in the Holler" aka Ozark- full passing good/normal OFA health clearances on both parents, genetic testing clear on both parents, and a wonderful disposition for service or therapy work!!